Learn how the Cloudflare Security Level controls Captcha challenges for requests from low reputation IP addresses.

 |I’m Under Attack!||N/A||Only for use if your website is currently under a DDoS attack|

 Cloudflare sets Security Level to Medium by default.
 Change the Security Level settings in Security > Settings.
-Also, the Threat Score values mentioned above are useful as Field criteria within firewall rules.
+Also, the Threat Score values mentioned above are useful as Field criteria within firewall rules or custom rules.
 Security Level is also configurable via Cloudflare Page Rules.

 To prevent bot IPs from attacking a website, a new website owner might set a Medium or High Security Level and lower Challenge Passage 5 to 30 minutes to ensure that Cloudflare is constantly protecting the site.
 Alternatively, an experienced website administrator that is confident in their security settings might set Security Level to Essentially Off or Low while setting a higher Challenge Passage for a week, month, or even year to provide a less obtrusive visitor experience.